Mission & History

 The ACLU of Colorado is a nonpartisan, nonprofit organization dedicated to fulfilling the promise of equal justice under the law for all Coloradans.
 Our scope of work is fundamentally defined by one document, the Bill of Rights.
 The rights and freedoms contained within impact a wide range of issues, including free speech, freedom of religion, due process, privacy and equality for all people under the law.
-We advocate for members of disenfranchised communities, including people of color, LGBT persons, women, immigrants, low income people, homeless, prisoners, students and the elderly.
+We advocate for members of disenfranchised communities, including people of color, LGBTQ+ people, women, immigrants, people experiencing poverty, unhoused people, incarcerated people and students.
 While we are incorporated as an independent entity, we are also an affiliate of the national American Civil Liberties Union.

 Our Mission